4th December 2017

 So instead of fresh fruit they came up with chips, biscuits, lollies, socks, bath soap, noodles and spaghetti.
 Mel also purchased some other items on the recommended list including shower gel, deodorant and canned soup.

 And it wasn’t just an effort from the children at the centre.
-The families saw Newstead’s daily blog posts about the planning of the packages and got involved by donating some things to send.
+The families saw Newstead’s daily blog posts about the planning of the care packages and got involved by donating some things to send.

 The older children drew pictures and the younger children made some dream catchers with a letter explaining what the dream catchers mean.
 Mel wrote a letter and placed it in the box on behalf of the educators, families and children.
 In the parcel they included self-addressed stamped envelopes so that the soldiers can write back to us if they choose.

-Unfortunately the children were unable to send off the packages themselves as the post office was too far away, so asked Mel to take it and post it on their behalf.
+Unfortunately the children were unable to send off the care packages themselves as the post office was too far away, so asked Mel to take it and post it on their behalf.
 We hope the packages make it to the soldiers safe and sound and bring a smile to their faces this Christmas!

 A Letter to the Soldiers from the Children